patois/winmagic_sd/Readme.md

   //[...snip...]
 }
 ```
-Just like reading raw disk ectors, writing disk sectors from user mode is made possible by calling an I/O control handler of the SDDisk2k.sys driver and is implemented in a similar fashion, using the same data structure.
+Just like reading raw disk sectors, writing disk sectors from user mode is made possible by calling IOCTL handler 0x8D1F2820, which processes the same data structure and is implemented in a similar fashion.
 Given compatibility with this driver's protocol, there is nothing that will prevent arbitray user mode applications from completely compromising the Operating System.
 Unless protected by a secure boot mechanism, this even includes installation of software that is allowed to run as early as during the system's boot process (ransomware, bootkits, custom implants...).

 ### CVE-2020-11520
 Further examination of the "SDDisk2k.sys" driver's service handlers revealed that memory addresses from user mode applications are processed without prior validation.
 In some cases, memory accessed by these pointers is blindly written to by the driver, which can be abused by attackers to create kernel write primitives.
 Whereas all of the write primitives allow direct control of **where** to write data to, unfortunately none was found that'd allow direct control of **what** data to write.
 With the exception of [CVE-2020-11519](#cve-2020-11519), whose exploitation in this context would require an additional detour through disk read/write operations, which is something I consider a dirty approach and thus wanted to avoid.
 However, one particular handler was identified that admittedly didn't allow the data itself to be controlled but still turned out to be good enough for being repurposed by other means.